 The EU is also facilitating a transition towards a circular economy.
 In 2015, it adopted a respective action plan with a list of 54 actions that would, for example, make products more durable and make it easier to repair, upgrade, or remanufacture after their use.
 Product labelling should also make it easier for the European customers to make more informed decisions when taking into consideration products’ environmental impact (European Commission, 2015).

-In March 2020, the EU adopted a new Circular Economy Action Plan that adapts the EU’s waste policy to the 2050 climate neutrality goal by building on and concretising many of the suggestions made in the initial action plan from 2015.
+In March 2020, the EU adopted a new Circular Economy Action Plan (CEAP) that adapts the EU’s waste policy to the 2050 climate neutrality goal by building on and concretising many of the suggestions made in the initial action plan from 2015 (European Commission, 2020c).
 It also suggests integrating life cycle assessments in public procurement.
-The impact of circularity on climate change mitigation should also be reflected in modelling tools applied at the national and European levels, and taken account for in the revisions of the National Energy and Climate Plan (European Commission, 2020d).
+The impact of circularity on climate change mitigation should also be reflected in modelling tools applied at the national and European levels, and taken account for in the revisions of member states’ updated drafts of their NECPs.